 The College’s disciplinary process is not equivalent to a criminal prosecution.
 The College uses the “preponderance of evidence” standard and, accordingly, must determine whether it is “more likely than not” that the violation occurred.
 If the evidence presented meets this standard, then the student will be found responsible.

-NOTE: The investigatory and adjudicatory process for alleged violations of VSC Policy 311: Non-discrimination and Prevention of Harassment and Related Unprofessional Conduct is set forth at opens in a new windowRESOLVE website for the most recent information on Policy 311 and Policy 311-A..
+NOTE: The investigatory and adjudicatory process for alleged violations of VSC Policy 311: Non-discrimination and Prevention of Harassment and Related Unprofessional Conduct is set forth at .
 Similarly, the adjudicatory process for alleged violations of VSC Policy 311-A; Sexual Misconduct, Domestic Violence, Dating Violence, Sexual Assault and Stalking are set forth at .
-An overview of the investigatory procedures for Policy 311 and Policy 311-A can be found .
-See generally
+Please review an overview of the investigatory procedures for Policy 311 and Policy 311-A. See generally RESOLVE website for the most recent information on Policy 311 and Policy 311-A.

 Email Correspondence.
 College email is considered the official avenue for all written correspondence relating to student conduct.
 Students are responsible for checking their College email accounts regularly and responding to messages in a timely manner.